sdev-248-chris-francis-cdrow/3k_skeleton/README.md

 For this assignment, I modeled and animated a canoe and paddles in Blender.

 Design Process:
 I modeled the canoe and paddles separately, referencing real-life measurements to make sure the scale was correct.
-I did not detail the canoe as much because it was not going to be animated.
-The detailing went into the paddles, making sure that they were shaped and sized correctly to be animated.

 Animation Process:
 The animation was all on the paddles.
 I animated them in a rowing motion to simulate paddling through water.
 I used keyframes to move and rotate the paddles along a natural curve, taking them slightly out of the water at the end of each stroke.
 I made sure to use smooth interpolation between keyframes to give a steady realistic movement.